julianrupp/tswlairmgr/README.md

 **This webapp is in early development and currently still (nearly) non-functional.**

 TSW Lair Manager is a fan-made lair fragment organizer for [The Secret World](http://thesecretworld.com) (TSW), a MMORPG by Funcom.

 It can be used by the leaders or fragment holders of lair groups to easily determine and communicate what fragments group members should pick as their mission reward to maximize the amount of boss summons.

-Unlike the abandoned / broken / English client only [MissionHelper addon](http://www.curse.com/tsw-mods/tsw/missionhelper), this webapp can be used with an arbitrary number of group members, and lets you see everything at a glance, with nice graphics.
+Unlike the limited [MissionHelper addon](http://www.curse.com/tsw-mods/tsw/missionhelper), this webapp can be used with an arbitrary number of group members and lets you see everything at a glance, still with nice graphics.
+Additionally it just works in any modern browser.

 Features:

-* Lair bosses from all 8 classic lairs (Solomon Island, Egypt, Transylvania)
+* Lair bosses from all 8 classic lairs
 * Support for arbitrary group sizes
+* Easy and fast to use
 * On-the-fly TSW chat script generation

 TSW Lair Manager can be found at: [http://tsw.nex4k.net/lairs/](http://tsw.nex4k.net/lairs/)